Osprey Camera

 Migration

-Other birds utilize the platform whether the osprey are present or not.
-Magpies and blackbirds have been spotted on the platform or camera when the osprey were on the nest.
-Smaller birds can nest in the nest material and are usually ignored by the osprey.
-One year we saw a Great Blue Heron perching frequently on the platform with no apparent disruption to the osprey
+Other birds use the platform whether the osprey are present or not.
+Magpies and blackbirds have been spotted on the platform even when the osprey were on the nest.
+Geese, red-tailed hawks, bald eagles, great horned owls, and great blue herons have also been seen on the nest.

 Diet